Guest List

 Paper discussed:

 Haswell, C. G. (2013).
 A global model of English.
-Asia Pacific World, 4(2), 122-137.

 Interview keywords:

-English, people, model, Japanese, Japan, language, linguistic, paper, students, person, university, writing, thesis, grammar, speaking, years, applied linguistics, interested, research
+paper, students, person, university, writing, thesis, grammar, speaking,

 Dr. Christopher G. Haswell is an Associate Professor in the Faculty of Languages and Cultures at Kyushu University